 Concerns and Opportunities of Digitalization for GxP Establishments

-Some companies shy away from larger transformations due to finances thin-stretched, and due to a blurred understanding where then the actual benefit of digital data- and process-management really hit home positively.
+Some companies shy away from larger transformations due to finances thin-stretched.
+And due to a blurred understanding where then the actual benefit of digital data- and process-management really hit home positively.

-Others simply do not see any need to change and keep up with modernization because for a period of time resisting change can go without noticing any consequences in the business numbers and balances.
+Others simply do not see any need to change and keep up with modernization.
+Because for a period of time resisting change can go without noticing any consequences in the business numbers and balances.
 Even in terms of basic GMP-systems quite a few companies are chronically underfinanced.

 Again others are apprehensive about the risk that may come to their data and company information due to migrating everything into electronic formats, networks and clouds – and that is a very understandable risk.
 There are solutions to protect data from even the most sphisticated attacks, but they will cost.